 Safety tips for trekking in Nepal

-Trekking in Nepal is best thing to do while exploring the best of nature and culture around the foothills of grand Himalayas.
-But there are some important things that you need to know before and while trekking in Nepal.
+Trekking is best thing to do in Nepal while exploring the best of nature and culture around the foothills of grand Himalayas.
+But there are some important things that you need to know before and while trekking.
 Nepal is considered safe destination to travel but just being aware of few simple things can really get handy and keep you out of trouble.
 Here are some safety tips for trekking in Nepal:

 Trek with registered local trekking agency along licensed guide